Dune conservation at Portstewart Strand

 Cattle grazing is a tried and tested conservation method that has been used in other areas of the dune system at Portstewart to great effect, significantly reducing grass sward height and allowing rare plants such as orchids and winter annuals to flourish on the short turf.

-Cattle grazing ocurs for six months of the year (no grazing during period May to October inclusive), using up to 15 cows.
+Cattle grazing ocurs for six months of the year (no grazing during period May to September inclusive), using up to 20 cows.
 Grazing areas currently include the saltmarsh, but by April grazing will be confined to sand dunes only using the new paddock fencing.
+Due to a large area of sand dunes now fenced (117 acres), more cattle are to be brought in October 2018, being increased to 35 cows.

 The appropriately sited boarded entrance points and stiles will provide a clear guided route into the dune system, allowing access to specific points, as well as protecting the surrounding wildlife and fragile habitats.’